uv-software/PCANBasic-Wrapper/Sources/CANAPI/README.md

 _Copyright &copy; 2004-2021  Uwe Vogt, UV Software, Berlin (info@uv-software.com)_

-Version $Rev: 951 $
+Version $Rev: 952 $

 # A CAN Interface Wrapper Specification

-Originally, the CAN Interface API was based on a CAN interface definition as part of a microcontroller hardware abstraction layer for a 82527 compatible on-chip CAN controller.
+Originally, the CAN Interface API was based on a CAN interface definition as part of a microcontroller hardware abstraction layer for an 82527-compatible on-chip CAN controller.
-It was developed for use by (simple hand-coded) CANopen applications and migrated to different microcontroller types, even if the CAN peripherals on the micro had a different design.
+It was developed for use by (simple hand-coded) CANopen applications and migrated to different microcontroller types (even if the CAN peripherals on the micro had a different design).

 ## CAN API V1

 What works on microcontrollers should also work on PC.
-So I started to use this interface definition as a wrapper specification for different CAN devices from various vendors: e.g. for IXXAT, PEAK, Vector, Kvaser, and also for Linux-CAN (a.k.a.
-SocketCAN).
+So I started to use this interface definition as a wrapper specification for different CAN devices from various vendors: e.g. for IXXAT, PEAK, Vector, Kvaser, and also for Linux-CAN (aka SocketCAN).

 ## CAN API V2